Secondhand doesn’t mean second best. Here are my favourite secondhand gift ideas that anyone would love to receive.

 Charity shops, eBay, Facebook Marketplace, and Gumtree are all great places to look.
 I’m having the most success with Facebook Marketplace at the moment – prices are reasonable and many sellers are open to negotiating on price.

-If this sounds like your loved one, then a piece of vintage homeware is a great choice, as long as you are certain what style and which era they are into.
+If this sounds like your loved one, then a piece of vintage homeware is a great choice as a secondhand gift idea, as long as you are certain what style and which era they are into.

 If you are pressed for time, then I find Etsy the best place to look online for vintage homewares.
 Both eBay and Facebook Marketplace can be a bit hit or miss, however, there are bargains to be had in both places if you get lucky.
 Charity shops and antique shops can be enjoyable to browse, but there are no guarantees you’ll find what you are looking for.

-It’s a sad fact that people get given gifts that they don’t necessarily want.
-In the UK, British people receive over £2bn-worth of unwanted gifts, many of which are never opened, and donated to charity or sold on.
+It’s a sad fact that people get given gifts that they don’t necessarily want or need.
+In the UK, we receive over £2 billion worth of unwanted gifts, many of which are never opened, and donated to charity or sold on.
 An eye-watering figure if ever there was one.

 Charity shops and Facebook Marketplace are good places to look for unused and unboxed items – just check the box hasn’t been torn or ripped. eBay and Depop are good for clothes that still have their tags on them but haven’t been worn.

-What would you add to this list?
+What would you add to this secondhand gift ideas list?
 I’d love to hear!